Trump says he signed executive order ending preferential treatment for Hong Kong

 WASHINGTON: President Donald Trump, hardening his stance on China as he struggles to contain the coronavirus, said on Tuesday (Jul 14) he signed legislation and an executive order to hold China accountable for the "oppressive" national security law it imposed on Hong Kong.

-Trump, acting on a Tuesday deadline, signed a bill approved by the US Congress to penalize banks doing business with Chinese officials who implement Beijing’s new national security law on Hong Kong.
+Trump, acting on a Tuesday deadline, signed a Bill approved by the US Congress to penalise banks doing business with Chinese officials who implement Beijing’s new national security law on Hong Kong.

 He said he also signed an executive order aimed at furthering punishing China for what he called its "oppressive actions" against Hong Kong.